iotivity/iotivity-lite/README.rst

 Getting Started
 ---------------

+NHS TEST EDIT; throwaway to confirm I have permissions on the Lite repo.

 IoTivity-Lite is a lightweight implementation of the `Open Connectivity Foundation <https://openconnectivity.org/>`_ (OCF) standards for the Internet of Things (IoT).